-Guyanese parsad is a smooth, buttery dessert made with parched flour, ghee, milk, sugar, and spices.
-Serve this Guyanese treat alongside fruit for holidays and celebrations.
+Guyanese parsad is a smooth, buttery dish made with parched flour, ghee, milk, sugar, and spices.
+It is typically made for Hindu celebrations and holidays.

 Guyanese Parsad